 Method

-- Select the output(s) you wish to filter with the Text Box field.
+- Select the output(s) you wish to filter based on the input from the Text Box field.

-- Select the text response variable(s) you wish to use as a filter and press OK.
+- Select the text response variable(s) you wish to use to compare against the text entered by the viewer and press OK.

 Displayr will then do the following: